 Immutability of Tuples and Exception Handling

-In Python, once a tuple is created, its contents cannot be changed.
+In Python, once a tuple is created, its values cannot be changed.

 Attempting to violate the immutability of a tuple raises a TypeError exception.